The Most Powerful Sad Endings In Cinematic History

 The whole scene might be a fantasy in Moonee's mind — or maybe she really is heading for Cinderella Castle.
 Either way, she hopes to escape the coming horrors by losing herself in the magical world of Walt Disney.
 It's a place for dreams, after all, a shelter from the harsh realities of life.
 But no matter how fast she runs, Moonee can't escape what's coming, and her magical childhood comes to an end.

 Peter Parker's (Tom Holland) death was even more painful to watch.
-After muttering the now-infamous line "Mr. Stark, I don't feel so good," Spider-Man collapsed to the ground, begging Iron Man (Robert Downey Jr.) for help.
+After muttering the now-infamous line "Mr. Stark, I don't feel so good," Spider-Man collapses to the ground, begging Iron Man (Robert Downey Jr.) for help.
 Even though he just fought the toughest villain in the MCU, Peter's still just a kid, afraid of fading away — and when a horrified Captain America (Chris Evans) — the team's strongest and most optimistic member — can only whisper "Oh, God," you know things are bad.

 Really, "Avengers: Infinity War" might have the darkest ending of any major blockbuster ever.
 There's no moral victory here; there's no feel-good speech.
 For the first time ever, the Avengers have truly lost, and it all ends with Thanos admiring his handiwork, smiling as the sun rises on a "grateful universe."

 "Atonement" is one of the trickiest movies ever made.
 Just when you think you're going to get a happy ending, it rips your heart in half.
-Based on the novel by Ian McEwan, this period piece starts in 1930s England, when 13-year-old Briony Tallis (Saoirse Ronan) starts picking up on the sexual tension between her upperclass sister, Cecilia (Keira Knightley), and their housekeeper's son, Robbie Turner (James McAvoy).
+Based on the novel by Ian McEwan, this period piece starts in 1930s England, when 13-year-old Briony Tallis (Saoirse Ronan) starts picking up on the tension between her upperclass sister, Cecilia (Keira Knightley), and their housekeeper's son, Robbie Turner (James McAvoy).
 After a series of misunderstandings, a jealous Briony tells a lie that sends Robbie to jail, destroying any chance he has of a life with Cecilia.

 Eventually, World War II breaks out, allowing Robbie to exchange his prison sentence for military service.
 Cecilia also signs up as a nurse, and after narrowly avoiding death, the two young lovers finally reunite.
 It seems that all is well and love has triumphed, until the gut-wrenching twist in the last act.
 As it turns out, Briony (now played by Vanessa Redgrave) has grown up to become a novelist, and that happily-ever-after ending between Robbie and Cecilia is a scene from her book.
-In real life, Robbie died at the Battle of Dunkirk, and Cecilia was killed as the Nazis bombed London.
+In real life, Robbie died at the Battle of Dunkirk, and Cecilia was killed as the Germans bombed London.
 On top of all that, an elderly Briony is miserable because she destroyed all of their lives — not to mention our hopes that "Atonement" would leave us smiling instead of sobbing.

 Despite their god-like superpowers, the Avengers are a sad bunch of people.
 Bruce Banner (Mark Ruffalo) keeps turning into a hulking rage monster, Natasha Romanoff (Scarlett Johansson) is haunted by a dark past, and Thor's family life is a gigantic mess.
 But perhaps the saddest Avenger is Steve Rogers, a man out of time.
 In "Captain America: The First Avenger," the star-spangled superhero decides to give his life for the good of mankind by crashing a Hydra plane into the Arctic ice.
 In those final moments before taking the plunge, Cap promises to take his new love, Peggy Carter (Hayley Atwell), dancing as soon as he returns.
 Obviously, neither expects Steve to make it back home, but after crashing the plane, Cap is preserved by the extreme cold and wakes up 70 years later.